Kowaliga, Alabama: Kowaliga School

-The Kowaliga Academic and Industrial Institute campus consisted of wooden structures and one of the buildings burned down in 1909, but William E. Benson fundraised and rebuild it.
+The Kowaliga Academic and Industrial Institute campus consisted of wooden structures and one of the buildings burned down in 1909, but William E. Benson fundraised and rebuilt it.
 Andrew Carnegie donated US $20,000 (roughly worth half a million dollars in 2021) for the rebuild, administered through regular payments by the Title Guarantee and Trust Company of New York City.
+Emily Howland also supported the rebuilding and Howland Hall was named for her.
+Isabel Barrows wrote about a visit to the school for the laying of the cornerstone.

-After 1909, Booker T, Washington stepped down from the board of trustees of the school, in what may have been a falling out with Benson.
+After 1909, Booker T. Washington stepped down from the board of trustees of the school, in what may have been a falling out with Benson.
 The school principal was W. Rutherford Banks from 1912 until 1915.
 In 1912, Rev. J.A.
 Myers served as "president" of the school.
 Other school buildings by 1912 included an industrial training building for boys, a domestic training building for girls, and two dormitories (one for boys and one for girls).
 After William E. Benson's death in 1915, the Kowaliga Academic and Industrial Institute continued to function for another 10 years.

 The school operated for over 30 years and educated hundreds of children, but eventually closed around 1925.
 The school building later became the site of the Hotel Camp Dixie which operated until the 1950s, but burned down in a fire in the 1960s.
 A Rosenwald School was created to replace the Kowaliga Academic and Industrial Institute, the building is abandon but still standing and located across from Russell Crossroads in Tallapoosa County.